Digitalized-Energy-Systems/auto-env-design/README.md

 # A General Approach of Automated Environment Design for Learning the Optimal Power Flow

-This is the accompanying repository to the publication **A General Approach of Automated Environment Design for Learning the Optimal Power Flow** by [Thomas Wolgast](https://orcid.org/0000-0002-9042-9964) and [Astrid Nieße](https://orcid.org/0000-0003-1881-9172).
+This is the accompanying repository to the publication [A General Approach of Automated Environment Design for Learning the Optimal Power Flow](https://dl.acm.org/doi/full/10.1145/3679240.3734626) published at the ACM e-Energy 2025 by [Thomas Wolgast](https://orcid.org/0000-0002-9042-9964) and [Astrid Nieße](https://orcid.org/0000-0003-1881-9172).